 - In the courtyard there will also be a table set up to have people fill out the required screening questionnaire before entering the church.
 You won’t be able to enter the church without filling out the questionnaire each time.

-Not More Than 50 Persons
+Not More Than 50% of Occupation Capacity

 The regulations state that “Any person over the age of 60 and persons with co-morbidities are encouraged to continue worshiping at home”.
 They do not, however, prohibit such persons from attending worship services and so we will advise people who fit into those age or health categories to worship from home but we will not prohibit them from attending, if they and/or their families decide that the risk is worth it.